 - Sullivan, M.S., Jones, M.J., Lee, D.C., Marsden, S.J., Fielding, A.H. & Young, E. (2006).
 A comparison of predictive methods in extinction risk studies: contrasts and decision trees.
 Biodiversity and Conservation 15: 1977-1991.

-- External reviewer for the following scientific journals: Biotropica, Bird Conservation International, International Journal of Primatology, Journal of Tropical Ecology, and Tropical Conservation Science.
+- External reviewer for: Biotropica, Bird Conservation International, International Journal of Primatology, Journal of Tropical Ecology, Tropical Conservation Science, and Zoological Research.

 - External reviewer for Garland Science textbooks.

-- Scientific presentations at the Association for Tropical Biology and Conservation, and international hornbill and galliform conferences.
+- Scientific presentations and Chair of workshops at the Association for Tropical Biology and Conservation, and international hornbill and galliform conferences.

-- Mechanisms for the stimulation of Diadema antillarum recovery on degraded Caribbean coral reefs.
-This PhD focuses on the ecological role of a keystone herbivore in Honduras and aims to: characterise the population status of D. antillarum on a classic contemporary (Utila) reef system and unique (Banco Capiro) reef system; future-proof the species against predicted climate change scenarios via experimental physiology; determine the role of a suite of ecological variables as potential barriers to D. antillarum recovery; and conduct preliminary trials combining artificial reef construction with D. antillarum translocation at degraded reef sites.
+- The ecological consequences of Diadema antillarum dieback on degraded Caribbean coral reefs.
+This PhD focuses on the ecological role of a keystone herbivore in Honduras and aims to: characterise the population status of D. antillarum on a classic contemporary (Utila) reef system and unique (Banco Capiro) reef system; determine the role of a suite of ecological variables as potential barriers to D. antillarum recovery; classify the genetic basis of different urchin populations; and conduct preliminary trials combining artificial reef construction with D. antillarum translocation at degraded reef sites.
 This project is supported by Operation Wallacea and The University of South Wales.

-- Tropical forest conservation and restoration: With an emphasis on improving survey techniques and applying mixed-survey approaches to assess the conservation status of a range of important tropical species, including Agile Gibbon, Malayan Sun Bear and Sundaic Galliformes, in degraded lowland forests.
-The conservation management focus is to produce robust population data and habitat requirement evaluations along gradients of ecological restoration, assessing the conservation value of these degraded forests for these key species, and guiding effective forest conservation and restoration management strategies.
+- Tropical forest conservation and restoration: With an emphasis on enhancing and applying mixed-survey techniques to assess the conservation status and functional requirements of key tropical species, including Agile Gibbon, Malayan Sun Bear and Sundaic galliforms, in degraded lowland forests.
+The conservation management focus is to produce robust population data and habitat requirement evaluations along gradients of ecological restoration, assessing the conservation value of these modified landscapes, and guiding effective forest conservation and restoration management strategies.

-- Supervision of a PhD quantifying the structural and spatial composition of tropical rain forest in Cusuco National Park, Honduras.
+- Supervision of PhD research quantifying the structural and spatial composition of tropical rain forest in Cusuco National Park, Honduras.
 This research investigated the effects of altitude, microclimate, and anthropogenic disturbance on forest structure, composition and carbon storage.
-The overall aim was to inform conservation and management strategies for his important montane forest landscape.
+The overall aim was to inform conservation and management strategies for this important montane forest landscape.